shiftyrose/shifty/README.md

 __Win Condition__: Convert Roles to the Undead<br>

 #### Role Description
 The Necromancer is the main recruiter for the Undead faction.
-The first person it kills will become a Deathknight.<br>
-With the help of the Deathknight, they must work together to convert others to the Undead.<br>
+The first person it kills will become a Deathknight.
+With the help of the Deathknight, they must work together to convert others to the Undead.
 If the Necromancer were to die, The Deathknight would turn into Necromancer.<br>

 #### Deathknight Role Description
 The Deathknight must help the Necromancer convert players to the Undead.
-By using your pet button by someone who the Necromancer had used their kill button on, they will be converted.<br>
+By using your pet button by someone who the Necromancer had used their kill button on, they will be converted.
 There can only be one Deathknight at a time, and if the Necromancer dies, the Deathknight will be the new Necromancer.<br>

 ### Game Options
 |             Name               |                                   Description                                 |     Type     |    Default    |